 The PPP loan is intended for small businesses—not large, publicly traded enterprises.

 The following small business structures can apply for and receive PPP loan funding:

 To receive government funding, you’ll need to provide a few important details on your application:

 In order to qualify, your business must have been operational by February 15, 2020.

 Additionally, you’ll also need to certify in good faith that the conditions brought on by the coronavirus made it difficult to support your business and pay your employees.

 Simply put, PPP loan amounts are calculated based on total payroll costs for the duration of the loan’s coverage—2.5 months.
-It’s important to note, however, that individual salaries are capped at $100K.
-In other words, the SBA will allocate up to $100K for every employee.
+Restaurants, hotels, and other seasonal businesses may be eligible for additional funding – up to 3.5 times the amount of one month’s payroll expenses

 The new round of PPP loan funding opened the door for self-employed business owners, sole proprietors and independent contractors to apply.

 The way it works for self-employed business owners doesn’t stray too far from the standard procedure.
 By providing proof of income under normal conditions, you can qualify for a PPP loan.
 In short, you can use the PPP loan to give yourself a salary based on your normal income.